Mudjekeewis D. Santos: Research and involvements

 He became an academician of the National Academy of Science and Technology last 2018.

 In 2015, Jeffrey Williams and Kent Carpenter named a marine fish after him in recognition of his contributions to marine scientific research in the country.
 The Pogi perchlet, Chelidoperca santosi, was discovered in Iloilo's public fish market which was captured in the province of Palawan.

 An islet in Zamboanga City was named "Mudjie Wise Key Islet" by the people of Barangay Dita, Zamboanga City, in honor of his contributions that improved the well-being of the local fisherfolk.

 Santos also led The Philippine Journal of Fisheries (TPJF) revival and indexing in 2017 as its Editor-in-Chief.
 He also serves as an editor of Fisheries Science, a journal of the Japanese Society of Fisheries Science based in Japan and the section editor for Marine and Fishery Sciences of The Philippine Agricultural Scientist, published by the University of the Philippines Los Baños (UPLB).
 He is recognized as one of United Nations Division for Ocean Affairs and Law of the Sea Pool of Experts under the Asia-Pacific States Region with expertise on fish biology and ecology.

+He was also the president of the Philippine Society in Biochemistry and Molecular Biology (PSBMB) since 2022 and of the Philippine Association of Career Scientists (PACS) from 2017 to 2019, which he was a member of since 2011.
+Santos was also one of the Board of Directors of Outstanding Young Scientists, Inc. (OYSI) from 2014 to 2016.

 Santos is into science communication via social media to promote his advocacy on fisheries sustainability and marine biodiversity conservation.
-His verified Facebook page “Doc Mudjie” already has over 11,000 followers as of 2023.
+His verified Facebook page “Doc Mudjie” already has over 16,000 followers as of 2026.